-The running water has to go somewhere, and it empties into the sewage basin to be removed by the sewage pump.
-I left the 1/2 cover off the basin – this is the part with the vent line – so I could inspect the sewage pump operation and check the PVC sewer lines for leaks.
+The basement bathroom drains into the sewage basin for removed by the sewage ejector pump.
+I left off the basin lid so I could inspect the sewage pump operation and check the PVC sewer lines for leaks.
 Everything was perfect!

-This video shows how the Liberty sewage pump operates: Liberty Sewage Pump in Action
+The following video shows how the Liberty sewage pump operates:

 - Water from the bathroom faucet fills the basin.